 It can be used to recover all Windows and user account password and is 100% effective.
-You can use it to recover/reset or bypass the Windows Local Administrator user password, reset the Microsoft account password offline, create a new administrative account to gain access to the locked system and change the domain administrator to a new password.
+You can use it to remove the password protection to reset a locked computer, reset the Microsoft account password offline, delete an administrator account without password and create a new administrative account to gain access to the locked system.

 It supports all versions of Windows including the latest Windows 10.